the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 // output: robin
 ~~~~~~~~

-Imports can have an alias as well.
+Imports can have an alias.
 It can happen that you import functionalities from multiple files that have the same named export.
+That's why you can use an alias.

 *file2.js*